Sandynism/big-plant/README.md

 # Big Plant

-This application is a directory of plants that Big Human employees like.
+This application is a directory of plants that Big Human employees like built with Create React App and Sass.

 ## How to install